yashmane0/Retail-Analysis-/README.md

 - Functions - SUM (aggregate) (used to calculate the sum of values in a column or expression)
 - INNER JOIN (used to combine rows from two or more tables based on a related column between them)
 - Filter - WHERE (used to filter rows based on a specified condition/s)
-- Functions - DATEDIFF (used to calculate the difference between two dates)
+- Functions - DATE_PART (used to calculate the difference between two dates)
 - Grouping clause - GROUP BY (used to group rows that have the same values into summary rows)

 **Schema:**